The following table lists every library-defined property.

 Routine returns Stage 1: false

-to stop here, printing nothing further
+to continue; true to stop here, printing nothing further

 about the object or its contents.